rust-lang/rust/doc/tutorial/syntax.md

 String literals allow the same escape sequences.
 They are written between double quotes (`"hello"`).
 Rust strings may contain newlines.
 When a newline is preceded by a backslash, it, and all white space following it, will not appear in the resulting string literal.
+So this is equivalent to `"abc"`:

+    let s = "a\
+             b\
+             c";

 ## Operators